 Can EMDR Help with PTSD?

-Eye Movement Desensitization and Reprocessing (EMDR) has become a beacon of hope for those grappling with the shadows of trauma.
+EMDR therapy, or Eye Movement Desensitization and Reprocessing, has become a beacon of hope for those grappling with the shadows of trauma.
 Over the years, EMDR has garnered attention as a powerful tool for healing, particularly in the realm of Post-Traumatic Stress Disorder (PTSD).
 While the intricacies of how EMDR operates remain a topic of lively scientific debate, especially regarding the necessity of eye movements, its effectiveness cannot be overlooked.

 What is EMDR Therapy and How Does It Work?